tolitius/towel/README.md

     return '\n'.join(md)
 ```

-a problem is of course in corner cases, malformed JSON, adding / removing features, changing spelling, format, etc. as this function does not really generalize well for inputs it is unable to handle.
+the problem is of course in corner cases, malformed JSON, adding / removing features, changing spelling, format, etc. as this function does not really generalize well for inputs it is unable to handle.

 let's add some warmth to it: wrap it in a @towel: